cmazakas/foxy/docs/reference/server_session.md

 When constructing the `basic_server_session`, the supplied `session_opts` are stored but they are not used.
-The session's underlying stream will be that of the user-supplied one (this means the timeout value and SSL context in the session options are not used).
+The session's underlying stream will be that of the user-supplied one (this means the timeout value and SSL context in the session options are not used during construction).

 The session's embedded options instead act as a cache that the user can interact with at their will.
 This is required for using the `async_handshake` method which accepts an `ssl::context&`.